unlimitedsoftwareworks/type-c/checklist.md

 - 04/04/2024:
     - During `FunctionCallExpression` inference, if the LHS is an element, the arguments are inferred as `null` hint and the field `inferredArgumentsTypes: DataType[] | undefined = undefined` is set for the element.
 If the element is a generic function call, and has no type arguments, generics are extracted from the `inferredArgumentsTypes` field (similar to class methods).
-    - Fix cloning of variable declarations and function declarations, also cloning scopes doesn't copy the symbols anymore.
-It only copies variables and functions since these are static and already set by the parser.
+    - ~~ (old) Fix cloning of variable declarations and function declarations, also cloning scopes doesn't copy the symbols anymore.
+It only copies variables and functions since these are static and already set by the parser.~~
     - `inferredArgumentsTypes` is only set in `FunctionCallExpression` only when lhs is an element and has no generic parameters.
 Next is to only set it if the LHS is generic and has no type arguments.
+    - Now we infer the arguments of generics only if the function being called is generic and has no type arguments, otherwise we use the type arguments provided.

 ## TODOs:
 - Allow class attributes (both static and not static) to be immutable, and can only be set from within the constructor.